bananagobananza/Pwncollege-Cryptography/Challenge/level 13/README.md

         "signer": "root", # The code only trust root as signer }
 ```
-- Note that the challenge only accept "root" as the signer

 After that, we want to sign our certificate
 ```